jeertmans/manim-slides/README.md

 ## Installation

-While installing Manim Slides and its dependencies on your global Python is fine, I recommend using a virtual environment (e.g. [venv](https://docs.python.org/3/tutorial/venv.html)) for a local installation.
+While installing Manim Slides and its dependencies on your global Python is fine, I recommend using a virtual environment (e.g., [venv](https://docs.python.org/3/tutorial/venv.html)) for a local installation.

 ### Dependencies